 If profits are forecast to increase in the future, then it may make sense to claim straight-line depreciation over for first-year expensing or bonus depreciation, since it will save more in taxes in later years.

 New Rules for Bonus Depreciation for 2018 and Afterwards

-Under the Tax Cuts and Jobs Act, the first-year bonus depreciation has been temporarily increased from 50% to 100%, for certain business assets, if those assets were acquired and placed in service after September 27, 2017, but before 2023.
+Under the Tax Cuts and Jobs Act, the first-year bonus depreciation has been temporarily increased from 50% to 100%, for certain business assets — including assets that were bought used, as long as the taxpayer did not use the property before — if those assets were acquired and placed in service after September 27, 2017, but before 2023.
+The bonus depreciation percentage will phase down by 20% per year after 2022, reducing to 20% by 2026.
 This bonus depreciation may only be applied to property if:

 - the taxpayer did not use the property before acquiring it;

 - the property was not acquired from a related-party or from a related member of a controlled group of corporations; and